MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 when a recursive resolver is not compliant with the requirements in
 {{server-behavior}}, and SHOULD NOT be included if most clients are using compliant recursive resolvers.
-When SvcDomainName is ".", server operators SHOULD NOT include these hints, because they convey no performance benefit.
+When SvcDomainName is ".", server operators SHOULD NOT include these hints, because they are unlikely to convey any performance benefit.